Thomas Thistlewood: Owner of Breadnut

-While overseer of Egypt, Thistlewood began to acquire slaves, whom he then rented out to earn an additional income.
-All his slaves were branded with "TT" on their right shoulders.
+While overseer of Egypt, Thistlewood began to acquire slaves, whom he then rented them out to earn an additional income.
+All of the enslaved people were branded with "TT" on their right shoulders.
 When Bess's son Bristol was seven, Thistlewood had him branded.
 When Mary was recaptured after running away, Thistlewood had her flogged, branded on her left cheek, and "put her on a steel collar with a few links of chain to it".
 By 1762, he owned 12 slaves.
 By 1767, he owned 28.

 In 1767, Thistlewood purchased a 160-acre plantation, Breadnut Island Pen, where about 30 slaves raised provisions and livestock.
 That tally declined to 26 three years later, but by 1779, he increased his slave population to 32.
 By 1782, Thistlewood had 34 slaves, of whom nine were men, 12 women, and 13 underage.
 Thistlewood lacked the capital to purchase a sugar plantation, 18th-century Jamaica's most lucrative crop.
 Instead, he settled for a venture that was less prestigious but had the potential to be almost as profitable.
 Thistlewood hired out slaves during the crop season to larger sugar plantations, while on his land he planted a number of provisions, such as turnips, cabbages, parsley, nutmeg, coconuts, and coffee, which he then sold to the owners of sugar estates.
 Thistlewood also pursued a variety of scientific and intellectual interests.
 He acquired several hundred books, often on scientific and technical subjects; collected and described medicinal plants and other botanical specimens; and kept a detailed weather record for 34 years.
 He sent a detailed package containing these observations to the wealthy colonial writer Edward Long, but Long never acknowledged receipt in his writings, though they can be found among Long's unpublished manuscripts in the British Museum.

 Breadnut Island's gardens were considered among the finest in western Jamaica before they were ruined in an October 1780 hurricane.
 Many of Thistlewood's sheep were killed by the hurricane, so he allowed his slaves to eat them.
-A year later, his slaves were still asking him for clothes to replace those lost in the hurricane.
+A year later, the enslaved were still asking him for clothes to replace those lost in the hurricane.
 In 1781, another hurricane so damaged Thistlewood's own dwelling that he could no longer live there.
 His slaves' houses were also damaged, corn and plantains lost, and the gardens again destroyed.
-His slaves suffered from a shortage of food for most of that decade.
+The enslaved suffered from a shortage of food for most of that decade.
 Thistlewood grew crops for sale and flogged any slave who stole them.
-While his slaves complained of hunger and starvation, Thistlewood entertained guests such as William Beckford, dining out on lavish meals, including crabs, mudfish, shrimps, mutton, turnips, broccoli, duck, watermelons, and a variety of alcohol.
+While the enslaved complained of hunger and starvation, Thistlewood entertained guests such as William Beckford, dining out on lavish meals, including crabs, mudfish, shrimps, mutton, turnips, broccoli, duck, watermelons, and a variety of alcohol.
 In 1781, because of illness, Thistlewood tried to sell Breadnut Pen.
 He failed to find a buyer and kept the property until he died.